liyonghelpme/Bounce/README.md

 # Bounce

 Bounce is a lightweight 3D physics engine for games.

-The library is open-source and released under the zlib license.
-Its basic documentation can be reached using the following link:
+The basic documentation can be reached using the following link:

 https://irlanengine.files.wordpress.com/2015/07/bounce-doc.pdf

-Here's the button description to control the Bounce Demo application (bottom image):
+The button description to control Bounce Demo application (bottom image) are:

 Press W-S-A-D-Q-E to move the camera;